Spherical Equivariant Layers for 3D Atomic Systems

 Groups and Symmetries

-To build equivariant layers, we first need to precisely define what symmetries we want to preserve.
 For 3D atomic systems, the key symmetry is rotation: rotating a molecule shouldn’t change its predicted energy, and predicted forces should rotate along with the molecule.
-The mathematical language of groups gives us the tools to describe these symmetries precisely.
+We need a precise way to talk about the full collection of 3D rotations and how they combine.

 A group action describes how a group transforms the elements of some space $X$.
 For each group element $g \in G$ and each point $x \in X$, the action produces a transformed point $g \cdot x \in X$, satisfying two properties: the identity element does nothing ($e \cdot x = x$), and composing group elements before acting is the same as acting sequentially ($(g_1 \cdot g_2) \cdot x = g_1 \cdot (g_2 \cdot x)$).
 For example, $SO(3)$ acts on 3D space by rotating vectors: $R \cdot \mathbf{v} = R\mathbf{v}$.
 Representations, which we define next, are a special case of group actions where the transformations are linear maps on a vector space.